JazminRM/aDNA_SummerCourse_UCPH/Exercises/Contamination.md

 It will take a few minutes to run, so just wait...

-#### Estimate contamination using contanMix
+#### Estimate contamination using contamMix

-Now we have almost everything we need to run contanMix.
+Now we have almost everything we need to run contamMix.
 We will now add our mtDNA consensus sequence to an alingment consisting of 311 mtDNA human genomes using `mafft`.

 ```{bash, eval=FALSE}
 # load the modules you need: